existentialmutt/lt-ruby/README.md

 Developed on Mac OS X 10.7 with ruby 2.0.
 I have no clue if it works on other platforms.

 ## The Road Forward
-There are plenty of rough edges still to clean up.
+There are some rough edges still to clean up.
+The evaluation environment could be better sandboxed, for instance.

 Once I get things working better for vanilla ruby, I plan to add better support for RVM and Rails.